lindsayrutter/ggenealogy/README.md

   * Obtaining graph theory measures of the full lineage structure.
   * Producing color matrix plots of variables between a subset of varieties.
   * Interactively visualizing genealogical structure
+  * Perform basic parsing and calculations on descendant branches of interest

 **Installation:**